-In Turkey, meanwhile, President Tayyip Erdogan has said Islamic banks should raise their share of the banking market to 15-20 percent by 2023, up from the current 5 percent.
+In Turkey, meanwhile, President Tayyip Erdogan has said Islamic banks should raise their share of the banking market to 15-20 per cent by 2023, up from the current five per cent.

 Sukuk today accounts for of the Islamic finance market worldwide.
 During 2015, global issuance of sukuk is forecast to reach USD 120 billion, up from USD 114 billion in 2014.
 The appeal of the Islamic bond is such that as of last year, it had been issued in 23 different currencies.

-With insurance penetration below 2 percent in the Middle East, the potential demand for takaful, or Shariah-compliant insurance, is vast.
+With insurance penetration below two per cent in the Middle East, the potential demand for takaful, or shariah-compliant insurance, is vast.
 Companies vie to sell premiums to highly educated young urban elites and use the concept of mutual aid as a marketing hook.

 As with home mortgages, the Islamic answer to life insurance is slightly different.
 The members of a group pay contributions into a fund that then allocates money to those who have incurred losses.
 In the UAE, insurers have devised hybrid models for products that merge the mudaraba (trust financing) and wakala (agency arrangement) traditions.
 As a result, the market share for Islamic insurers in UAE has grown exponentially.